tbm/homepage/pages/debian/kirkwood/qnap/ts-41x/install.md

 machine, although it's possible to install such software.
 If this is not what you want, please don't proceed with the installation.

-Please note that <a href="../upgrade">Debian 10 is the last release</a> to support these devices.
+Please note that <a href="../upgrade">Debian 10 was the last release</a> to support these devices.
 Debian 11 (bullseye) is not supported.
+Furthermore, please note that there are no security updates for Debian 10 anymore!

 <h2>Requirements and Preparation</h2>